Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Discussion

 \section{Discussion}

 We considered a recently developed generalization of Nesterov's accelerated gradient method for nonconvex optimization, and we have discussed its potential in sparse statistical learning with nonconvex penalties.
 An important issue concerning this algorithm is the selection of its sequences of hyperparameters.
 We present an explicit solution to this problem by minimizing the algorithm's complexity upper bound, hence accelerating convergence of the algorithm.
-Our simulation studies indicate that among first-order methods, the AG method using our proposed hyperparameter settings achieves a convergence rate considerably faster than other first-order methods such as the AG method using the original proposed hyperparameter settings or ISTA.
+Our simulation studies indicate that among first-order methods, the AG method using our proposed hyperparameter settings achieves a convergence rate considerably faster than other first-order methods such as the AG method using the original proposed hyperparameter settings or proximal gradient.
 Our simulations also show that signal recovery using our proposed method generally outperforms {\tt ncvreg}, the current state-of-the-art method.
 This performance gain is much more pronounced for penalized linear models when the signal-to-noise ratios are low.
 For penalized logistic regression, the performance gain observed is consistent across various covariates correlation and signal-to-noise ratio settings.
-Compared to coordinate-wise minimization methods, our proposed method is less challenged by low signal-to-noise ratios and is feasible to implement in parallel.
-Furthermore, our proposed method has weaker convergence conditions and can be applied to a class of problems that do not have an explicit solution to the coordinate-wise objective function.
+Compared to coordinate-wise minimization methods, our proposed method is less challenged by low signal-to-noise ratios and is feasible to implement in parallel. { Given today's computing facilities, parallel computing is particularly meaningful for large datasets~\parencite{Parnell2020}.
+We also show this gain in parallel computing performance by comparing computing time on a GPU.} Furthermore, our proposed method has weaker convergence conditions and can be applied to a class of problems that do not have an explicit solution to the coordinate-wise objective function.
 For example, linear mixed models for grouped or longitudinal data involve the inverse of a large covariance matrix.
 Decomposition of this covariance matrix is necessary to apply the coordinate descent method.
-However, such decomposition can be computationally costly and numerically unstable \cite{Quarteroni2000}.
+However, such decomposition can be computationally costly and numerically unstable~\parencite{Quarteroni2000}.
 On the other hand, matrix decomposition is not needed for first-order methods, as numerically stable yet computationally efficient approaches such as conjugate gradient can be adapted when applying our proposed method.
 The proposed nonconvex AG method can be applied to a wide range of statistical learning problems, opening various future research opportunities in statistical machine learning and statistical genetics.